Rachel Caissie, PhD

 5850 College Street

 Halifax, Nova Scotia

-Dr. Rachel Caissie is an associate professor of audiology in the School of Human Communication Disorders.
+Dr. Rachel Caissie is an associate professor of audiology in the School of Communication Sciences and Disorders.
 She obtained an undergraduate degree in psychology (Université de Moncton) and then completed her MSc(A) and PhD in audiology at McGill University in Montreal.

 Dr. Caissie has been teaching courses in amplification and adult audiological rehabilitation at Dalhousie University since 1990.
 Her research interests focus on topics related to audiological rehabilitation in older adults, primarily aimed at improving everyday communication between people with acquired hearing loss and their families and significant others.
 She is also involved in researching auditory training techniques to help medical students develop better auditory skills to distinguish between abnormal and normal heart murmurs.

 Dr. Caissie is the director of the Dalhousie Hearing Aid Assistance Program where donated and/or used hearing aids are fitted on adults who cannot afford them; she supervises graduate audiology students in the fitting of hearing aids and audiological rehabililtation.

 - BPs, Psychology, Université de Moncton

 - Clear speech for partners of adults with hearing loss